Fundamentals of Market Research: The Art of Reading Between the Lines

 The Confirmation Bias Trap

 Asking questions that confirm what you already believe.
 Solution: Start with hypotheses you hope are wrong.
+This is part of authentic leadership.

 The Sample Size Fallacy